vufind-org/vufindhttp/README.md

 Introduction
 ------------
-VuFindHttp contains a convenience class built around Zend\Http\Client which allows creation of proxy-aware clients and convenient GET/POST behavior.
+VuFindHttp contains a convenience class built around Laminas\Http\Client which allows creation of proxy-aware clients and convenient GET/POST behavior.
 This is part of the VuFind project (https://vufind.org) but may be useful for any software dealing with HTTP calls.